 Xbox console users are being greeted with a Game Pass Ultimate ad on boot less than a day after Microsoft raised the subscription tier’s price by 50 percent.

 A full-screen Game Pass Ultimate ad (via tomwarren on Twitter/X) is now greeting Xbox users as part of Microsoft’s latest efforts to promote the service less than a day after announcing a 50 percent price hike for the subscription tier.
 The ad, which appears at boot, highlights the recent expansion of the service, touting Ubisoft+ Classics, Fortnite Crew, and more than 75 day-one releases coming in the next 12 months.
-The timing and intrusive nature of the ad, however, will likely come as offensive to some users.
+The timing and intrusive nature of the ad, however, are rather questionable.

-Xbox Game Pass Ultimate, once considered one of the best bargains in gaming, has now climbed by nearly 50% in some regions.
-Microsoft is pitching the increase as a necessary step to fund the service’s biggest expansion yet, but for players who are greeted with ads at boot, the change will likely feel more aggressive than ever.
+Microsoft is pitching the Xbox Game Pass Ultimate price hike as a necessary step to fund the service’s biggest expansion yet, but for players who are greeted with the above ad at boot, the change will likely feel needlessly aggressive.

-Details regarding each of the three updated Xbox Game Pass tiers can be seen below.
+For the uninitiated, here’s a quick look at each of the three updated Xbox Game Pass tiers:

 - Game Pass Ultimate ($29.99/month) is the flagship plan for those who want everything.
 It offers 75+ day-one releases annually, a library of 400+ games across console, PC, and cloud, and major perks like EA Play, Fortnite Crew, and Ubisoft+ Classics.
 Cloud streaming has been upgraded to 1440p with shorter wait times, and users can earn up to $100 a year in Rewards points plus discounts of up to 20% on select titles.